MonthAlcantara/API-Rest-Central-Erros/README.md

 ## 📄 Licença

-Este projeto está sob com a licença pública.
+Este projeto está com a licença pública.